Foalyy/shbx/README.md

 <div align="center"><img src="static/img/shbx.svg" width="400"></div>

-**ShellBox** / `shbx` is a simple API-based open-source service with a Web UI that simplify running commands and managing tasks on a remote server.
+**ShellBox** / `shbx` is a simple API-based open-source service with a Web UI that simplifies running commands and managing tasks on a remote server.
 Its main goal is to give some secure and restricted control over a server to other users or systems, without entrusting them with an SSH access.

 ## TL;DR / summary